Case Study · Anonymized profile

 Common questions on this profile.

 Why anonymized?
 Family-office files are private by category.
-GMA does not publish principal names, AUM figures, or location detail without explicit written opt-in from the principal and from the family-office legal counsel.
+GMA does not publish owner names, AUM figures, or location detail without explicit written opt-in from the owner and from the family-office legal counsel.

 Can you do similar work for us?
 Yes if the structure fits the corridor shape: a DACH-domiciled family office or holding adding a Gulf leg under DIFC, with a public-facing posture that needs alignment to the new structure without exposing the underlying file.

 How does this engagement start?
-Discovery conversation, no charge, under standard NDA where the principal requires it.
-GMA proposes a Cross-Border Build scoped against the public-facing posture and the principal register only.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry screening under standard NDA where the owner requires it.
+GMA proposes a Cross-Border Marketing Build scoped against the public-facing posture and the owner/CEO public profile only.
+Pricing is discussed after GMA sees the company, market, and work needed.

 If a DACH family office is adding a Gulf leg and the public-facing posture has not been rebuilt, describe the file.

-Tell us which jurisdictions are in play, where the principal register sits today, and what counsel has signed off as public.
+Share which jurisdictions are in play, where the owner/CEO public profile sits today, and what counsel has signed off as public.
 Response within one business day, NDA on request.